mcneel/compute.rhino3d.appserver/README.md

 $ npm run dev

-# alternatively, if you'd like to define a different directory for your definitions or use a different address for the compute server (check the 'dev' script in packages.json):
+# alternatively, if you'd like to define a different address for the compute server (check the 'dev' script in packages.json):

-$ nodemon --inspect ./bin/www --definitions C:\\data\\definitions --computeUrl http://localhost:8081/  --exec \"npm run lint && node\""
+$ nodemon --inspect ./bin/www --computeUrl http://localhost:8081/  --exec \"npm run lint && node\""
 ```
 4. Navigate to `http://localhost:3000/example/` to test the example included in this project.
 5. If you'd like to add any definitions, add .gh or .ghx files to the `./files/` directory.